jsreeram/ParallelJavaScript/README.md

 ##### Arguments

-- size the size of each element of the newly created dimension; the outermost dimension of myArray needs to be divisible by size.
+- *size*: the size of each element of the newly created dimension; the outermost dimension of myArray needs to be divisible by size.

 ##### Returns